Hon Clayton Cosgrove has been a Member of Parliament since 1999.

 Spokesperson for: Commerce, Associate Finance, Tourism and Veterans’ Affairs.
 He is also a member of the Finance and Expenditure Parliamentary Select Committee.
 He was a Cabinet Minister from 2005 – 2008 holding the following portfolios: Minister of Immigration, Associate Finance Minister, Minister of Building & Construction, Minister for Small Business, Minister of Statistics, Minister for Sport & Recreation, Minister for the Rugby World Cup, and Associate Justice Minister.

-Clayton lives in Christchurch, where he went to school at St Bede’s College and later obtained an MBA and BA with a triple major from the University of Canterbury.
-He is a former small business owner and held senior positions in the private sector in the field of public and corporate affairs until 1999, when he was elected to represent the communities of Waimakariri in Parliament.
+Clayton lives in the Christchurch, where he went to school at St Bede’s College and later obtained MBA and BA (Triple Major) degrees from the University of Canterbury.
+He was a senior advisor to former NZ Prime Minister, Rt Hon Mike Moore.
+He is a former business owner and has worked in senior commercial roles in the telecommunications and minerals industries, both in Australia and New Zealand in the field of public/corporate affairs until 1999, when he was elected to Parliament.